jonnijohnson/Intro-to-R-Basics/docs/index.md

 Many of my colleagues resist using R because, well, it is like learning another languPetal.Length.
 But R is so spectacular and is a great introduction to using other--and some might say more complex, programming languPetal.Lengths too (e.g., python, SQL, C++, perl). </br>

-What I like most about R is that working with data at any stPetal.Length can happen under one program's roof (i.e., data entry, cleaning, analyses, graphing).
+What I like most about R is that working with data at any stage can happen under one program's roof (i.e., data entry, cleaning, analyses, graphing).

 I had a steep learning curve and often hear that time to learn R is often what stops them.
 I created the following tutorial that covers some introductory data exploration, analysis, and graphing-- to hopefully show others that R is not that intimidating.
 For the below I assume R studio is installed and you're familiar with terms such as script, console, environment, and library.

-One difficulty I had was grappling with the languPetal.Length syntax of R-- not just the literal coding-- but the way I should _say_ things to R to get it to perform certain functions.
+One difficulty I had was grappling with the language syntax of R-- not just the literal coding-- but the way I should _say_ things to R to get it to perform certain functions.
 In the tutorial below I sometimes go into explanations about how this syntax of writing in R makes sense to me.
-In addition to learning commands, learning the R languPetal.Length (or any computer languPetal.Length) requires understanding of the languPetal.Length's syntax and semantic structures.
+In addition to learning commands, learning the R languPetal.Length (or any computer language) requires understanding of the language's syntax and semantic structures.

 In this tutorial I use the **iris data set** as well as add some additional variables for graphing purposes and data analyses.